Position: Head Coach

 Brownell’s squad was picked to finish 13th in the ACC Preseason Media Poll and ended up finishing tied for third in the final ACC standings – the largest differential from preseason media poll to postseason seasons finish in league history (since 1970).

-The Tigers finished 15-1 at home during the regular season – tying the program mark for most regular season home wins in a single season.
+The Tigers finished 15-1 at home during the regular season – tying the program mark for most regular season home wins in a single year.
 The team won 11 ACC regular season games and defeated 10 different ACC teams along the way for the first time in history.

 Brownell saw four players earn All-ACC recognition at the end of the season.
 Marcquise Reed earned All-ACC Second-Team, Gabe DeVoe was named All-ACC Honorable Mention and Elijah Thomas was named to the All-ACC Defensive Team.
 Shelton Mitchell was named second-team All-ACC Tournament.
 Both Reed and DeVoe were named ACC Players of the Week during the season.

 In 2015-16, Brownell’s program made a number of strides.
 The Tigers were 10-8 and finished in a tie for seventh in the ACC, ahead of Final Four participant Syracuse.
 Clemson defeated four ranked teams, including three in the same week to become the first ACC team to do that in the regular season since Wake Forest in 2003.